 The project management dashboard are your eyes into the overall workings of the project.
 It provides an at-a-glance view of the KPI, or Key Performance Indicators, of the project.
 Think of it as a progress report at the tip of your fingers.

 The dashboard offers views of cost, budget, time, health, workload, progress, risk, issues and changes, plus so much more, in the project.
 All those areas are collected on one page, and that page is populated by graphs that record the data visually for a project manager to easier digest and get a snapshot of where they are in the lifecycle of the work.

 A project manager needs a bird’s-eye view of the project, and the project dashboard offers the ideal perspective, which gives a leader all the pertinent information needed to make the right decisions.
-The free project management dashboard is a perfect document for collecting all the various aspect of a project so that you can have this necessary insight into its progress.
+The free project management dashboard is a perfect document for collecting all the various aspects of a project so that you can have this necessary insight into its progress.

 The project management dashboard can also be used to create specific requests.
 Focus on one of the many sections of the project and generate a graph from the dashboard for a visually compelling presentation.
-Hard numbers are fine, but if you’re trying to communicate it’s best to have an engaging story, and a presentation with visual aids such as the graphs of made by your dashboard is more likely get the point you want across clearly and quickly.
+Hard numbers are fine, but if you’re trying to communicate, it’s best to have an engaging story, and a presentation with visual aids such as the graphs made by your dashboard is more likely get the point you want across clearly and quickly.

 How to Use a Project Management Dashboard

 Once you’ve downloaded your project management dashboard template, it’s time to get the project information into it so you can now profit from all the potential benefits of the tool.

 Your project is made up of tasks.
 Here is where you want to list them, all of them.
 Once that data has been imputed into the template, you’ll be able to color-code it to represent whether that task is complete, in progress, not started or overdue.
 The pie chart will also show you what the grand total is, and note the percentages, for those of you who prefer a hard figure.